secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 For cryptography often complex computations have to be executed.
 Yet, not all environments have the same hardware resources available.
 E.g. it is not always the case that the used processors have dedicated cryptography hardware or even specialized execution units or instruction sets like {{AESNI}}.
-A detailed discussion and definitions can be found in {{-ConstrainedDevices}}.
+Detailed discussion and definitions can be found in {{-ConstrainedDevices}}.
-Yet, their definitions are too concrete.
+Yet, their definitions are too concrete to be used in the SCC's standardized security levels.
-Which is why we define constrained devices not based on concrete processing power (e.g. 100k instructions per second):
+Therefore, the SCC uses defines constraint devices not based on concrete processing power (e.g. 100k instructions per second):

-For the Secure Crypto Config a device is constrained when it has multiple magnitudes less resources than a current (not a new one, but broadly in use at the time of publication of a Secure Crypto Config!) standard personal computer.
+A device is constrained when it has **multiple orders of magnitudes** less resources than a current (not a new one, but broadly in use at the time of publication of a Secure Crypto Config!) standard personal computer.

 For example if a current standard personal computer can encrypt with 1 GiB/s, a constrained device would be all devices that can only perform the same cryptography operation with less than 10 MiB/s.
 Resources can be everything important for cryptography like dedicated cryptography hardware, instruction sets, memory, power consumption, storage space, communication bandwidth, latency etc.
-The SCC only consideres **constrained** and **non-constrained** as possible values for the corrsponding security constraint.
+The SCC considers only **constrained** and **non-constrained** for its standardized security levels.
+Further levels with finer constrained resource definitions can be added by other organizations.

 **Summary: constrained, non-constrained**